srbaird/AccountServiceApp/README.md

-# Account Access App
+# Account Service App

-An implementation of [Spring Security](http://projects.spring.io/spring-security/) to provide a simple database backed authentication method that is intended to run a s a remote service such as an EJB.
+This is an implementation of [Spring Security](http://projects.spring.io/spring-security/) to provide a simple database backed authentication method that is intended to run as a remote service such as an EJB.
 It was developed to provide a common service for all my web applications to authenticate user access through database configuration.
-The interface exposes a login using the Spring [AbstractAuthenticationToken](http://docs.spring.io/autorepo/docs/spring-security/current/apidocs/org/springframework/security/authentication/AbstractAuthenticationToken.html/ request as well as application specific methods to authenticate an application and create a login.
+The interface exposes a login using the Spring [AbstractAuthenticationToken](http://docs.spring.io/autorepo/docs/spring-security/current/apidocs/org/springframework/security/authentication/AbstractAuthenticationToken.html) request as well as application specific methods to authenticate an application and create a login.
 A second login method is provided to use an application provided login request format.

 Authentication is carried out using the Spring [ProviderManager](http://docs.spring.io/autorepo/docs/spring-security/current/apidocs/org/springframework/security/authentication/ProviderManager.html) which is configured in a similar fashion to the following example.
 A full test configuration is available [here](https://github.com/srbaird/AccountServiceApp/blob/master/src/test/resources/applicationContextHSQL.xml)